Tofo, Mozambique: Fun Things to Do + GuideMozambique

 When it came to researching our trip to beautiful Tofo, Mozambique–the tiny backpacker enclave set on the east coast of the country–I quickly discovered what it must have been like for travelers planning vacations in oh, say, 2006 or so.

-Very few bloggers seem to have made it to Tofo, and those that have tend to be the ones we consider far more offbeat and adventurous than ourselves.
+Very few bloggers seem to visit Tofo, and those that have tend to be the ones we consider far more offbeat and adventurous than ourselves.

 Why, then, did we decide that we simply had to trek out to this minuscule beach town that was, to put it simply, a pain in the ass to get to?